DSpace/DSpace/dspace/docs/DrumDBRestore.md

 # DRUM Database Restore

 **Note:** The following steps describe using a DRUM DSpace 7 database snapshot with DRUM running DSpace 7.
-See [dspace/docs/DrumDBRestoreFromDSpace6.md](DrumDBRestoreFromDSpace6.md) for information about restoring a database snapshot from a DRUM using DSpace 6.

 1) Switch the appropriate Kubernetes namespace from which the database snapshot should be retrieved (the following example uses the Kubernetes "test"